AlaSQL/alasql/README.md

 ## Performance
-AlaSQL is very focused on speed and we make sure to use all the tricks we can find to make javascript spit out your results as quick as possible.
+AlaSQL is very focused on speed, and we make sure to use all the tricks we can find to make javascript spit out your results as quick as possible.
 For example:

 * Queries are cached as compiled functions.
 * Joined tables are pre-indexed